microsoft/vscode-docs/docs/python/tutorial-flask.md

 The completed code project from this tutorial can be found on GitHub: [python-sample-vscode-flask-tutorial](https://github.com/Microsoft/python-sample-vscode-flask-tutorial).

 Because this tutorial has only scratched the surface of page templates, refer to the [Jinja2 documentation](http://jinja.pocoo.org/docs/) for more information about templates.
 The [Template Designer Documentation](http://jinja.pocoo.org/docs/templates/#synopsis) contains all the details on the template language.
+You might also want to review the [official Flask tutorial](http://flask.pocoo.org/docs/1.0/tutorial/).

 To try your app on a production website, check out the tutorial [Deploy Python apps to Azure App Service using Docker Containers](/docs/python/tutorial-deploy-containers.md).
 Azure also offers a standard container, [App Service on Linux (Preview)](/docs/python/tutorial-deploy-app-service-on-linux.md), to which you deploy web apps from within VS Code.